Daisy Hill railway station: History

-The railway station opened on 1 October 1888.
+The station opened on 1 October 1888.
 It was the junction of a line to Blackrod which closed completely on 6 September 1965.
 On 21 November 1965 the two "fast lines" (which, unlike Hindley and Atherton, never had platforms) were taken out of use.
 These tracks were removed in early 1966, leaving only the lines adjacent to the central island platform.

+In the 1970s, the service was sporadic, yet the station was fully staffed.
+This continued until recent times.
+Until 2008, the station was continuously staffed for 18 hours.
+Since 2008, however, the ticket office has closed at 7.25pm (having opened at 6.25am).

-In 1974 Daisy Hill railway station was to some extent modernised.
+In 1974, the station was modernised to some extent.
 The old British Rail London Midland maroon signage was replaced, the platform canopy removed, the platform toilets and waiting room demolished (to be replaced by a "bus shelter") and the gas lighting replaced with modern electric lighting.
 The roadside building and ticket office, however, remained relatively untouched.

-Location and facilities

-The station is staffed.
-Information screens in the booking hall show real-time departure information from both platforms, with electronic displays on the platforms themselves that show the next and following train information and estimated arrival time.
-This is accompanied by pre-recorded automated announcements heard via speakers located both on the platform and in the booking hall.
-All information displays at the station were replaced in November 2022.

-Bus-stops that provide connections to much of Westhoughton are just outside the station.
-Daisy Hill village, with its few shops, church and cricket ground is five minutes by foot (turn left outside the station).
-Westhoughton town centre is twenty minutes (leisurely) walk from the station (turn right) or five to eight minutes by bus (service 516 or 607 - crossing the road as one leaves the station).
-There is no taxi rank, although a pay phone is found in the booking hall with taxi numbers and other local information.
-There are no toilet or refreshment facilities.
-There is a new (2008) car park with 77 places (to the right of the station as one leaves).